EelcoV/RasterTool/common/img/iconset/default/README.md

 Each iconset should be stored in its own directory inside the 'iconset' directory.
 The name of the directory should match the name of the iconset; e.g. all files for iconset 'medical' should be stored in 'img/iconset/medical'.
 The iconset must contain a description in JSON format; the file must be called 'iconset.json'.
-For each icon there must be two files: the icon and an icon mask; the mask must have the same name as its corresponding icon but with '-mask' appended, and must have the same extension.
+For each icon there must be two or three files: the icon, an icon mask and a template.
+The mask must have the same name as its corresponding icon but with '-mask' appended, and must have the same extension.
+The first icon of each type will be used as the template-image; the use drags the template onto the workspace to create a new node.
+If no template image is specified, then a name will be created using '-template'.
 E.g;
-* icon "machine.png" must have mask "machine-mask.png"
+* icon "machine.png" must have mask "machine-mask.png", and default template will be "machine-template.png".
-* icon "tube.jpeg" must have mask "tube-mask.jpeg"
+* icon "tube.jpeg" must have mask "tube-mask.jpeg", and default template will be "tube-template.jpeg".

 ## iconset.json
 This must be a valid JSON file, containing a single object with three fields.
 Some of the (sub-)fields are multi-language strings.
 Multi-language strings are objects in with property names are (capitalized) language codes, and property values are the string in that language.